 Sleep Position Impact

-- Back Sleeping: Always place your baby on their back to sleep, as this position is associated with the lowest SIDS risk.
+- Back Sleeping: Always place your baby on their back.
+This position carries the lowest SIDS risk.

-- Avoid Stomach Sleeping: Never place your baby on their stomach or side, as these positions increase the likelihood of SIDS.
+- Avoid Stomach or Side Sleeping: Never place your baby on their stomach or side.
+Both positions increase risk.

-- Firm Sleep Surface: Use a firm mattress without loose bedding or soft toys to create a safer sleep environment.
+- Firm Sleep Surface: Use a firm mattress without loose bedding or soft toys.

 Environmental Influences